 - Wave Picking: Both batch picking and zone picking are combined.

 Packing in B2B environments is relatively straightforward since accuracy is more important than aesthetics.
 Moreover, shipping is streamlined since warehouses are distributing a large volume of goods to a few warehouses rather than a high volume of individual orders to individual residences.

-Nevertheless, transportation is still a huge cost and having a transportation management system (TMS) integrated with your WMS helps pick the optimal shipping routes and cut down on shipping costs.
+Nevertheless, transportation is still a huge cost and having a transportation management system (TMS) integrated with your fulfillment system helps pick the optimal shipping routes and cut down on shipping costs.
 Moreover, the high number of shipments to the same business addresses gives warehouses negotiating power with their shippers.